tierant5/blog-aggregator/README.md

 gator reset
 ```
 ## Developement

-You will need an instance of `Postgres` running.

 If you have `nix` installed, the easiest way to install all remaining depencencies is simply running the following in your root.
 ```bash